 Saw Mill River Audubon follows the American Birding Association’s Code of Ethics: online here.

 - All are welcome!
-Don't worry if you've never been on a bird walk before.
+Don’t worry if you’ve never been on an Audubon field trip before.
 We welcome beginners!
 All ages are welcome for most of our field trips.
 We welcome young birders.
 However, children under 6 are not a good match for some of our trips so check the trip description and/or email us to see if a trip is good for very young children.

 - Check our Google calendar on the front page of our website before traveling.
 We always update that with any changes to our events.

 - We have binoculars to lend!
-It's helpful have a couple days notice if you want to borrow binoculars for field trips on weekend days.
-For most Monday walks, we always bring extra binoculars.
+It’s helpful have a couple days notice if you want to borrow binoculars for field trips on weekend days.
+For most birding field trips, we always bring extra binoculars.

 - Do I need to register?
-Most of our trips don't require registration, some do.
-Check the trip description on our website calendar.
-Our website calendar is updated when a trip's registration is full.
+Usually most of our field trips don’t require registration, but during the COVID pandemic, all our trips require registration.
+Check the trip description on our website calendar for registration links..

 - We try to start on time.
 The listed field trip time is usually when we start birding so do plan to arrive at least five minutes before that.